Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 - Any danger or risk you faced.
 Cooperating against violent criminals or organized crime carries more weight than cooperating against white collar co-defendants.

 - The timeliness of your cooperation.
-Early cooperation — before the government had to do more work — is worth more than cooperation that comes after the evidence is already assembled.
+Early cooperation.
+Before the government had to do more work.
+Is worth more than cooperation that comes after the evidence is already assembled.

 Here's the reality: there's no formula.
 A 5K1.1 motion doesn't guarantee a specific sentence reduction.
 The judge has wide discretion.
 In some cases, substantial assistance leads to probation where the guidelines called for years.
 In other cases, the reduction is modest.
 It depends on the judge, the jurisdiction, the nature of the crime, and how valuable your cooperation actually was.